MacedonianTree/openppl-creator/README.md

 OpenPPL Creator is a tool used to order your openPPL code a bit better.

 ## Features
-- Read your source .oppl and combine it.
+- Read your source .oppl and .ohf and combine it (read recursive directories).
 - Accept hands format like 66+ or A5s+.
 - Auto create lists from range 0 to 100.
 - Accept configuration for each openPPL file.
-- Option to calculate and add % range for current hand lists
+- Option to calculate and add % range for current hand lists.

 ## Instalation
 ### Linux